catalyzeio/paas-cli-reference/combined_docs.md

 catalyze -E myprod ...
 ```

-If you don't set the `-E` flag, the CLI then checks for a default environment.
-A default environment is used whenever an environment is not specified.
-A default environment can be specified using the [default](#default) command.
-You can find out which environment is the default by running the [associated](#associated) command.

-Second, if no environment is specified, and no default environment is set, then the CLI simply takes the first environment you associated and prompts you to continue with this environment.
+If you don't set the `-E` flag, then the CLI takes the first environment you associated and prompts you to continue with this environment.
 This concept of scope will make it easier for Catalyze customers with multiple environments to use the CLI!

 # Environment Aliases